MP3 Audio Clip (39 min 54 sec) Starts at about 115:15:26.

 115:52:01 Bean: Okay.

 [Al turns to his left so that he faces Pete for a formal portrait, keeping his right hand on the ladder.
-Because he has his gold visor down, we cannot see his face.
-(TV still) The picture is AS12-46-6729.
+Because he has his gold visor down, we cannot see his face (TV still, rotated right by 140 degrees).
+The picture is AS12-46-6729.
 The full set of pictures of Al's climb down to the surface is AS12-46-6724 to 6729.]115:52:02 Conrad: You look great.
 Welcome aboard.
 Okay.
 (Reading) "Place (70 mm camera on MESA)"...Wait a minute.
 The chart I didn't get.
 "Deploy color chart on undisturbed surface."
 Didn't make it.
 "Contingency sample area (photos)" I got, and "LMP egress" I got.
 I'm off for S-band antenni (sic).

 [Journal Contributor Ulrich Lotzmann notes that a detail from 6725 "gives a good view on the still working AP12 TV camera.
-Pete has already begun to loosen the camera (at 115:43:38).
-It is now upside down, but still fixed by a strap."]
+Pete had begun to loosen the camera at 115:43:38.
+It is still upside down, and is held in place by a strap."]

 115:52:18 Bean: Okay.
 My, that Sun is bright.